programminghistorian/jekyll/en/lessons/building-static-sites-with-jekyll-github-pages.md

 topics: [website, data-management]
 abstract: "This lesson will help you create entirely free, easy-to-maintain, preservation-friendly, secure website over which you have full control, such as a scholarly blog, project website, or online portfolio."
 redirect_from: /lessons/building-static-sites-with-jekyll-github-pages
+avatar_alt: An illustration of Dr. Jekyll transforming into Mr. Hyde
 ---

 **This lesson is for you if** you'd like an entirely free, easy-to-maintain, preservation-friendly, secure website over which you have full control, such as a scholarly blog, project website, or online portfolio.